What is Telehealth Occupational Therapy?

 Interdisciplinary consultation

-Through telehealth, OTs can collaborate with other professionals, including speech therapists, physical therapists, educators, and healthcare providers, to coordinate care and address the holistic needs of clients.
-Interdisciplinary consultation ensures that clients receive comprehensive and integrated services tailored to their goals and circumstances.
+Through telehealth, OTs can collaborate with other professionals, including speech therapists, physical therapists, educators, and healthcare providers, to coordinate care and address clients' holistic needs.
+Interdisciplinary consultation ensures clients receive comprehensive and integrated services tailored to their goals and circumstances.

 Commonly asked questions

 Yes, online occupational therapy can be effective, offering similar outcomes to traditional in-person therapy for many clients.
-Research has shown that telehealth interventions can be beneficial in improving functional abilities, enhancing participation in daily activities, and achieving therapeutic goals.
+Telehealth interventions can improve functional abilities, enhance participation in daily activities, and achieve therapeutic goals.

-While both virtual and in-person occupational therapy aim to improve clients' functional abilities and independence, virtual sessions may lack hands-on assessments and interventions, and environmental observations that are typically conducted during in-person sessions.
+While both virtual and in-person occupational therapy aims to improve the client's functional abilities and independence, virtual sessions may lack hands-on assessment, interventions, and environmental observations typically conducted during in-person sessions.

 The American Occupational Therapy Association (AOTA) defines telehealth as the use of electronic information and telecommunications technologies to support and promote long-distance clinical health care, patient and professional health-related education, public health, and health administration.

-In many cases, yes, individuals can self-refer to occupational therapy without a physician's referral.
+Individuals can often self-refer to occupational therapy without a physician's referral.
 However, requirements may vary depending on the healthcare system and insurance policies.
 It's advisable to check with your healthcare provider or insurance company for specific guidelines.